 User experience (UX) designers take a user-first approach to product development.
 As more businesses recognize the benefits of keeping their customers front and center, the demand for professionals with UX skills continues to grow.

-If you’re interested in a career in UX design, you may be wondering how you can build these in-demand skills and gain the experience needed to get a job.
-More advanced UX designers may be looking for ways to validate their skills to potential employers.
-UX certification programs and bootcamps provide an opportunity to meet these needs.
+If you’re interested in landing an entry-level UX design job, you may be wondering how you can build these in-demand skills and gain experience.
+More advanced UX designers, on the other hand, may be looking for ways to validate their skills to potential employers.
+UX certification programs and bootcamps provide an opportunity to meet both needs.

 Don Norman coined the term “user experience” when he was working at Apple in the 1990s.
 He went on to co-found the Nielsen Norman Group, a UX research and consulting firm, with the “Guru of Usable Web Pages” Jakob Nielsen.

 Become UX Certified by taking any five courses from any NN/g UX Conference and passing an exam for each course.
 Pre-COVID, these conferences were in-person at destinations around the globe.
 For now, they’re conducted live virtually with online breakout rooms and other interactive elements.

 Advanced certification options from NN/g include Specialty Recognition (pass at least five courses in a single specialty area) and UX Master Certification (complete UX Certification and pass an additional 10 courses).

 You can choose to take between one and seven courses at each conference, and you only pay for the courses you register for.
 That means you can complete your certification in one conference or spread it out over multiple conferences.
 You’ll have 35 days after each course to pass the exam.